This is a continuation of my one-shot, It's Time. I hope you enjoy it!

 I attempted to remain cool as I strolled casually into the room, but my shoe caught on the plush carpeting, causing me to lose my balance and topple straight into a table.
 To make matters even worse, I managed to knock over a glass of wine as well.

 As I surveyed the damage caused by my mishap, I gazed upon the most mesmerizing face I had ever seen.
-The man appeared to be in his twenties; he had deep auburn hair and eyes the color of fresh June grass.
+The man appeared to be in his twenties; he had thick auburn hair and eyes the color of fresh June grass.
 With his godlike features, I assumed he was either a model or actor.
 With my face ablaze with humiliation, I muttered an apology.

 My misfortune promptly drew the notice of Charlie, and I knew I was in for it as soon as we left the restaurant.
 To my surprise, however, we remained for lunch, and I sat directly across from the handsome man whom I later discovered was named Edward Cullen.